 Projects involving high-performance computing (HPC) applications in fields such as biology, economics, social sciences, and other non-traditional HPC domains are especially encouraged, as are projects associated with data-intensive computing and data-driven workflows.
 While Beacon is primarily a development cluster, projects involving production runs at small scale are welcome.

 Proposals should include the following information, using the provided Microsoft Word template as guidance:

 - A brief overview that establishes the scientific context of the proposed research

 - A clear description of the proposed research and its expected impact, including clearly defined metrics for measuring the success of the effort

 - A justified estimate of the computational resources required for the project

 - A clear description of both the computational readiness of any codes or algorithms associated with the proposed research and the readiness of the research team to begin work on the project

 - A description of any outreach or educational activities associated with the proposed work

-- A short biography for the principal investigator, any co-investigators, and any other senior personnel involved in the proposed research (2 pages per person or fewer)
+- A short biography for the principal investigator, any co-investigators, and any other senior personnel involved in the proposed research

 This material is based upon work supported by the National Science Foundation under Grant Number 1137907.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.